 The rise of digital workplaces brought new technologies and ways of communicating with coworkers.
 We can all agree that video conferencing is a huge piece of the puzzle into effective team collaboration when apart, but asynchronous messaging also has its advantages.

 The recipe for effective communication includes both asynchronous and synchronous communication.
 Here are the benefits of asynchronous messaging in the workplace.

 With asynchronous messaging, employees are able to organize their own work schedules and have designated focus periods.
 The lack of interruptions helps employees be more productive, but still convey important information when it’s best for them.

 Effective collaboration for distributed teams

 Members of hybrid working teams often work in different time zones so it becomes hard to always communicate via video conferencing.
-Asynchronous communication via threads, channels, and direct messages in their instant messaging platforms is a great way to collaborate when working apart.
+Asynchronous communication via threads, channels, and direct messages in their instant messaging platforms provides an effective way of communication when working remotely.

 Documentation of messaging